Hammira Raso: Alauddin's rise to power

+The war between Alauddin and Hamir

 Alauddin marches to Ranthambore with a large army, which includes a large number of Hindus.
 Some petty chiefs of Ranthambore flee in fear, but several loyalists stand by Hamir.
 In initial confrontations, Hamir's forces defeat Alauddin's army, inflicting heavy losses on the enemy.
 As the siege continues, Hamir prays to Shiva, and hears a divine voice commanding him to continue to fight to death, and declaring that his name and heroism will become immortal.
 Hamir's forces continue to achieve successes against the invading army.
 Alauddin invokes Muslim Pirs, but Hindu deities descend from heaven and defeat them in a violent contest.
 More battles follow, with Hamir's army reinforced by his vassals including the ruler of Chitor, and Alauddin's forces reinforced by Arabs and Rumanians.
 Hamir's forces win the first battle, and later, Alauddin's army captures the fort of his vassal Randhir.

 Alauddin then marches to demolish the temples at Alanpur, but Hindu deities scare him away.
 On Mihram Khan's advice, Alauddin builds a dam to access the fort of Ranthambore, but Padam appears in form of a man and overflows the dam.
 Hamir holds festivities in his fort, including a performance by the talented dancer Chandrakala.
 Alauddin watches the performance from outside, and feeling insulted, orders an archer to injure Chandrakala.
 Muhammad Shah recognizes the archer as his younger brother Mir Gabru, and offers to shoot an arrow at Alauddin in revenge.
 Hamir tells him not to commit the sin of regicide, and on his order, Muhammad Shah shoots the royal umbrella over Alauddin's head instead.